DA-Team-2/Diversity_in_Film_Application/README.md

 Content platforms such as Netflix or Hulu use AI to recommend programs that appeal to each viewer’s unique taste.
 However, most of these recommendation algorithms lack an ability to suggest a more diverse array of films to viewers.
 Our machine learning application bridges this gap by suggesting foreign films, low-budget films, and films directed by women to users.

-We first called The Movie Database API and exported a final csv containing data on female directed films, foreign language films, and films ranging in budget.
+We first obtained data from The Movie Database API and exported a final csv containing data on female directed films, foreign language films, and films ranging in budget.
 We then created a similarity matrix through Scikit-Learn’s CountVectorizer and cosine_similarity tools, which returned a sorted list of films based on each film’s unique similarity score.
 Data was then sorted for each endpoint in our final Flask application by percent_female_directed, foreign language, and budget bins from 0 to 15 million.

 Our final application includes the following:
 - An index page which sorts films by similarity scores only.